itsdotbmp/Undergraduate-Pilot-Training/sortie-1/scoring.md

 - **No/Fail** - Loss of airframe
 - **No/Fail** - Unsafe flight practices
 - Take-Off
-  - Exceeds - Appropriate take off speed, clean retraction of gears and flaps, steady AoA
+  -          - Appropriate take off speed, clean retraction of gears and flaps, steady AoA
-  - Acceptable - Pull up early, or late, moderate PIO, loss of control but recovered.
+  - Standard - Pull up early, or late, moderate PIO, loss of control but recovered.
-  - Deficient - Major Track deviation, major PIO, gross overspeed or pitch/roll moment, damage to aircraft.
+  -          - Major Track deviation, major PIO, gross overspeed or pitch/roll moment, damage to aircraft.
 - Rejoin in orbit
   - Exceeds - ¾ orbit (or less)
-  - Acceptable - 1 orbit (or less)
+  - Standard - 1 orbit (or less)
   - Deficient - 1½ orbit (or less)
-  - **Else Fail**
+  - Unqualified - Greater then 1½
 - Transit
   - Exceeds - Safe and expeditious conduct
-  - Acceptable - Maintains "cone of manuever with light to mild oscillation/corrections
+  - Standard - Maintains "cone of manuever with light to mild oscillation/corrections
   - Deficient - Infrequent loss of visual and/or dramatic deviation from "cone of manuever" or speed/alt
   - Unqualified - Frequent loss of visual, extreme oscillations/corrections in any aspect, unsafe breakaway
 - Bombing pattern
   - Exceeds - Proficient in trail, position and "in" calls as shooter
-  - Acceptable - Maintains pattern with minor visual or comm deficiency
+  - Standard - Maintains pattern with minor visual or comm deficiency
   - Deficient - Major deviation from pattern/extended loss of visual
 - Landing
   - Exceeds - controlled base, final on glideslope, touchdown on AOA
-  - Acceptable - minor deviations in base and final, touchdown without major speed excess or instability
+  - Standard - minor deviations in base and final, touchdown without major speed excess or instability
   - Deficient - moderate to severe deviations on base or final.
 Landing out of parameters
 - Comms
   - Exceeds - Clear and concise
-  - Acceptable - Non standard but reasonably effective
+  - Standard - Non standard but reasonably effective
   - Deficient - Unclear, frequently broken, non responsive